JWW127/raylib-stuff/rust/rust-cargo-raylib-asahi-fedora.md

 ## run

-- At this point you should need to call `cargo run`
+- At this point you just need to call `cargo run`